roddhjav/apparmor.d/docs/development/guidelines.md

 ### The dbus block

-The dbus block should be sorted as follow:
+The dbus block should be sorted as follows:

 - The system bus should be sorted *before* the session bus
 - The bind rules should be sorted *after* the send & receive rules